dburriss/dburriss.github.io/_posts/2019-12-05-reliability-with-intents.md

 > This post is part of [#FsAdvent 2019](https://sergeytihon.com/2019/11/05/f-advent-calendar-in-english-2019/).
 PS.
 THIS IS NOT PRODUCTION WORTHY CODE!
 FOR DEMO PURPOSES ONLY!

+> UPDATE: Posting this on Twitter yielded that I had, as I expected, uncovered an existing pattern.
+With the example I show here it is basically the Transactional outbox.
+I will say that the pattern I show here can function more like a local orchestrator that forms part of an choreography-based saga.

 ## The atomic problem

 Oft times when doing an operation in an application, I see a call to put some kind of message on a queue (or topic) to notify other systems that this event occurred.